Kehrlann/spring-security-architecture-workshop/slides/slides.md

 # How we'll work

-- 7 self-guided modules
+- 8 self-guided modules
 - Between each module
     - Debrief
     - Introduce theory for the next module
+- Solutions are in the `solutions` branch

 <br>

-> It's the second time I give this workshop.
+> This workshop is constantly evolving.
 Some things may not work.
 >
 > Thank you for your understanding 🙇
 >